-Consequences of tardiness may include loss of credit, loss of participation in extra-curricular activities, detention and/or in-school suspension.
+Consequences of tardiness may include loss of credit, loss of participation in extracurricular activities, detention and/or in-school suspension.

-- 1. Students will be required to make-up missed work and will not be given credit. - 2.
-Students will face possible detention or in-school suspension to make-up time. - 3.
-A student may not participate in any extra-curricular activities, practice, games or programs if he or she has intentionally skipped a class, study hall or homeroom during the day. - 4.
+- 1. Students will not be given credit for work missed due to their unexcused absence or tardy. - 2.
+Students will face possible detention or in-school suspension to make-up time.

+- 3. A student may not participate in any extra-curricular activities, practice, games or programs if he or she has intentionally skipped a class, study hall or homeroom during the day. - 4.
 In cases of recurring unexcused absences, the administration may request the county attorney to file a petition with the juvenile truancy court, pursuant to Minnesota statutes. - 5.
 Absences resulting from official suspension will be handled in accordance with the Pupil Fair Dismissal Act, Minn.
 Stat.
 121A.40-121A.56.
 Days during which a student is suspended from school shall not be counted as an unexcused absence.